Super-localization of elliptic multiscale problems: Novel localization strategy

-For the well-posedness of $\sigma_\elem$, we henceforth suppose that no patch coincides with $\Omega$, i.e., $Y \neq \{0\}$.
-The value $\sigma_\elem$ will be used in the remainder as a measure for the (quasi-) orthogonality of $g$ on $Y$.
+The value $\sigma_\elem$ will be used in the remainder as a measure for the (quasi-) orthogonality between $g$ and $Y$.
+It coincides with the ${X^\prime}$-norm of the conormal derivative of $\varphi^\mathrm{loc}$ up to a constant depending only on the geometry of the patch.

 \begin{remark}[Local basis in 1d] For one spatial dimension, the trace space is at most two-dimensional and so is the space $Y$.
-Thus, for $\ell = 1$, we can choose $g\in \Pnull(\T_{H,\omega})$ that is $L^2$-orthogonal to $Y$.
+Thus, already for $\ell = 1$, we can choose an $L^2$-normalized $g\in \Pnull(\T_{H,\omega})$ that is $L^2$-orthogonal to $Y$.
 Hence, the novel localization approach yields a local basis.
-Note that for $\ell = 2$, there are several possible choices of $g$.
-This demonstrates the difficulty of the selection of $g$.
-It is easy to verify that, for a constant $A$, the constructed basis coincides with the canonical quadratic B-splines; see also \cite[Chapter 2]{Bsplines}.
+It is easy to verify that, for a constant coefficient $A$, the constructed basis coincides with the canonical quadratic B-splines; see also \cite[Chapter~2]{Bsplines}.
 In comparison, the ideal LOD basis functions \cite{MaP14,Peterseim2021} and its corresponding right-hand sides are globally supported but decay exponentially fast; see \cite[Theorem 3.15]{Peterseim2021} and Lemma \ref{l:L2flux}.
 By construction, the LOD basis functions fulfill a Lagrange-type property with respect to element-averages.
-For an illustration of the novel basis and the LOD basis, see Figure \ref{figslodlod}. \end{remark}
+For an illustration of the novel basis and the LOD basis, see Figure \ref{figslodlod}. \end{remark} The possible non-uniqueness of the smallest singular value becomes immediately clear in the one-dimensional case, where, for any $\ell \geq 2$, a simple counting argument shows that there are multiple optimal choices of $g$.
+In higher dimensions, the problem rather manifests itself in clusters of small singular values which may appear for large $\ell$ and certain geometric configurations of the patches near the boundary.
+The choice of an appropriate $g$ can then be difficult; see Appendix \ref{s:impl} for an illustrative example and a practical solution.

 \begin{remark}[Super-localized basis in 2d] In higher dimensions, the novel basis construction does not lead to a local basis.
 However, we will see later that the resulting localization errors decay much faster than for the their classical LOD counterparts.
 For an illustration of the novel basis in two dimensions, see Figure \ref{figslod2}. \end{remark}